Office of Student Life

 • Note: Applicability of the lab assistant accommodation may vary depending on the course design.
 Your Access Specialist will work with you to determine what level of lab assistance is needed.

-• Contact you lab assistant if you are unable to attend class, so that they can plan accordingly.
+• Contact your lab assistant if you are unable to attend class so they can plan accordingly.

 • Contact your Access Specialist if you drop the course, no longer in need of a lab assistant, or your lab assistant does not attend lab or does not perform tasks properly.